johanbove/mantis/README.md

 What is responsive webdesign and why do you need it?
 A list of pros and cons and how important is it for your business. http://www.zindico.com/design/what-responsive-web-design/

-Good inforgrafic but without sources http://www.dotcominfoway.com/blog/responsive-web-design-infographic
+Good infographic but without sources http://www.dotcominfoway.com/blog/responsive-web-design-infographic

 A technical overview about resposive webdesign